 10. Take the door off standard units

 When your budget won’t stretch to bespoke, head to your local DIY ‘shed’ and pick up a standard kitchen cupboard carcass.
 There’s no need for a door, as now you can just grab items and get on with whatever you’re doing.

 It’s a really affordable idea that looks smart – especially when you don’t overdo it, cramming things on.
 This clever homeowner’s display is pitch perfect.

-7. A little shelving goes a long way
+13. Make a little shelving go a long way

 Bare walls can make a room seem much bigger, so you may be wary of adding too many shelves.
 Popping a couple in the corner still gives you a pretty little display area, without overwhelming the space.